fabiofortkamp/dotfiles/README.md

 ## Features

-### VS Code Insiders
+### Default editor

-VS Code Insiders is set as the default editor - unless in a SSH session, which uses regular `vim`.
+Neovim (`nvim`) is set as the default editor - unless in a SSH session, which uses regular `vim`.

+My current neovim configuration is not included in this repo, but uses [AstroNvim](https://github.com/fabiofortkamp/astronvim_config).

 The alias `e` is defined to open the default editor.